NREL/ComStock.github.io/docs/resources/how_to_guides/puma_level_analysis.md

 grand_parent: Resources
 nav_order: 1
 ---

 # How-to: Understand the annual energy use by building type for a city.

-June 27, 2023

 This guide will walk you through how to prepare city-level ComStock data for analysis using the following example statement: